NLPatVCU/RelEx/relex/README.md

 ## Algorithm
 ### Data segmentation <a name="data_segmentation"></a>
 Text and annotation files (in BRAT format) of a dataset are filtered and passed into a dataset object which is read in along with the entity mentions of each relation category.
-The dataset is prepossessed to convert it to the standard format before segmentation by removing punctuation, accent marks and other diacritics that do not contribute to the context of the text, converting all letters to lowercase.
+The dataset is prepossessed to convert it to the standard format before segmentation by removing punctuation, accent marks and converting all letters to lowercase.

 The segmentation module, identifies and extracts sentences where entities are located.
 Sentences are divided into the following segments and wrapped into a segmentation object:
 -   preceding segment